-This is the fourth installment in 10-part series I’m doing through July 26 this year called Wild Soul Summer School.
+This is the fourth installment in a 10-part series I did through July 26 this year called Wild Soul Summer School.
 The purpose is to do a more thorough exploration of some of the topics that come up most consistently on the podcast.
 Each of these instructional blog posts has a corresponding Facebook Live video too, which you can find at the end of this post along with links to previous sessions if you want to explore the rest of the series.

 I’ve also created a step-by-step guide for you, to help implement what you learn.
 This week’s guide breaks down:

 -How to clear your energy field and ground yourself

 -How to discern what a “yes” and a “no” feel like in YOUR body

 -What to do when you aren’t getting a clear “yes” or “no” and you need to make a decision soon

 Click here for the guide.

 The technical definition of embodiment is:

 (noun) the representation or expression of something in a tangible or visible form.

 The way we translate that in the Wild Soul Movement world is that embodiment means you are able to feel the feelings, sensations and signals happening in your body all the time, and interpret their wisdom.
 This means speaking your body’s unique language of the senses, which I’ve recently started calling your Embody Language.